Coppice Primary

 * Recognise the place value of each digit in a two-digit number (tens, ones).

-* Compare and sort common 3D shapes and everyday objects.
+*Compare and sort common 2D shapes.

 Help at Home